MonsterJoysticks/9-Pin-Joystick-to-USB-Adapter-Amstrad/README.md

 This firmware for the adapter allows you to connect Amstrad CPC/Plus/GX4000 compatible joysticks and controllers to your computer via USB with full support for all directional inputs and both fire button 1 and 2.

-The adapter is detected as a USB HID joystick and is compatible with the following;
+The adapter is detected as a USB HID joystick and is compatible with the following:
 * Windows
 * MacOS
 * Most Linux Distros